hanhou/CAT-ai-tool-demo-cursor/instruction.md

 - **Regex Input**: For text columns

 #### 3. Distribution Visualization
-- Show the **distribution of the selected column** beside each filter widget
+- Show the **distribution of the selected column** below each filter widget
-- **Highlight the selected range** on the distribution visualization
-- Ensure visual feedback shows the current filter state
+- For each distribution plot, show the full range of data before the **current filter** and use a red shaded area to **highlight the selected range**.

 #### 4. Reactive Data Updates
-- When adding a new filter, **update the data table** immediately
+- When adding a new filter, **update the data table** immediately and **update the scatter plot**
-- Ensure that all **distributions are based on currently filtered data**
-- Maintain reactivity across all components when filters change
+- Evaluate filters from top to bottom, i.e., when
+- Change of filters should update the table and the scatter plot

 ### Dynamic Scatter Plots

 #### 1. Custom Scatter Plot Creation
-Enable users to create any custom scatter plot with the following options:
+Enable users to create a custom scatter plot with the following options:

 **a) Axis Selection**
 - Choose any column as **X-axis** (numeric, categorical, or `nunique() < 10`)